Andheri Mornings Pt. 1

 I spent the night at the airport, drinking coffee and manically writing under the white cafeteria lights.
 If India was another universe, Auroville was another dimension and one I'd been engulfed by for months.
 Chennai airport was my first encounter with reality and mandated masks.
 The indignant shock and novelty of putting on a medical mask after gallivanting around the subcontinent so freely was a poignant moment.
 I sat at the tables between Subway and a Biriyani shop, contemplating the world I'd emerged back into.

-The orange, South Indian sun rose through the windows as I sat there sleepless and dishevelled, head buzzing.
+The orange, South Indian sun rose through the windows as I sat there sleepless and disheveled, head buzzing.
 The previously deserted gate was filling with passengers, and it was some time before I was even aware that I was marinating in people and obtusely large carry-on bags, the hallmark of all Indian airports.
 My thoughts of all that had transpired and the feverish desire to commit them to paper had consumed me.

 We'd exchanged several prolonged glances across two rows of Indian families before a tall, voluptuous woman with long, dark hair boldly approached me.
 She slunk seductively into the seat on my right, removing her mask and introducing herself as Inbal, a 40-year-old Israeli biochemist.